How does the Pickit 3D camera work?

 A third scenario is when the object is reflective.
 The structured light that falls on the object will not be reflected towards the camera but away from it.
 This makes it impossible to obtain 3D information around the object, as shown in the image below.

 The above scenarios exemplify edge cases.
 Often parts are only partially reflective or semi-transparent.
 When in doubt about a part, it is recommended to test it by placing it under the camera, trigger a detection and inspect the point cloud in the Points view.
 If not enough 3D data is captured, know that this can be further optimized.
-For the Pickit M and L cameras, image fusion leads to a more stable point cloud.
-For the Pickit M-HD camera, a different camera preset can be used.
-If still not enough 3D is obtained the parts are too reflective or transparent.
+For SD cameras, image fusion leads to a more stable point cloud.
+For HD cameras, different settings can be used.
+If still not enough 3D is obtained the parts are too reflective or too transparent.